joestubbs/coe379L-sp24/docs/unit04/fine_tuning_transformers.rst

 Defining ``TrainingArguments``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Now that we have defined the ``compute_metrics`` function for caclulating the performance of our model, we are ready to define the last two objects required for executing a training run.
+The first of those is the ``TrainingArguments`` arguments object.
+It roughly corresponds to configuring the hyperparameters and other configuration about the training run.
+Below is some example code which should work well in a simple scenario.
+Most of the arguments are the exact same as (or direct analogs of) arguments we saw in Unit 3 when working with Tensorflow.
+Some key arguments to be aware of include:

+* ``num_train_epochs`` -- The number of epochs to train.
+You'll want to be careful with using a large number here, as the compute time could get expensive quickly.
+The code below with 5 epochs took about 20 or 25 minutes to run on the class VM.
+* ``batch_size`` -- The number of elements to process in parallel.
+Increasing this number will speed up training at the expense of requiring more memory.
+* ``learning_rate``-- How aggressively the training moves in the direction of the gradient.
+The smaller the learning rate, the slower it could take to converge, but smaller learning rates could ultimately result in better final performance.

 .. code-block:: python3

     from transformers import AutoModelForSequenceClassification, TrainingArguments, Trainer

     batch_size = 16 # can experiment with different sizes

     args = TrainingArguments(
         f"distilbert-finetuned-cola", # directory to save the model evaluation_strategy = "epoch", # evaluate after each epoch